Friends for a Livable Fullerton

 Scroll down to see our current projects.

 The City's proposed Housing Element is up for review.
-It identifies sites for over 30,000 new housing units to meet our required 13,209 units over the next 8 years.
-No, none of this is a typo!
-Please look at our Housing tab above to see it and learn how to make the Housing Element more sensitive to Fullerton's uniqueness, livability, AND affordability.
+It identifies sites for over 35,600 new housing units to meet our required 13,209 units over the next 6 years.
+Fewer than 7,500 of these are required to be affordable, and even in the unlikely event that the City's proposed new Housing Incentive Overlay Zone (HIOZ) mandates that 20% of the units be affordable (7,122), we will still not meet our affordability goals.
+No, none of these are typos!
+Please look at our Housing tab above to learn how to make the Housing Element more sensitive to Fullerton's uniqueness, livability, AND affordability.

 Who we are